An official website of the State of Oregon

 Prior to placement, an individual's service payments are determined by a Support Needs Assessment Profile (SNAP).
 The assessment bases the service payment on the individual's specific needs, as determined by the profile.

-Individuals who are not Medicaid eligible may pay privately with a written contract between the AFH-IDD provider and the individual, or his/her legal representative.
+Individuals who are not Medicaid eligible may pay privately with a written contract between the AFH-IDD provider and the individual and their representative.

 Yes.
 Prior to entry into a foster care home, you should receive referral information from the local CDDP service coordinator.
 The AFH-IDD provider should review this material prior to setting up a screening, or meeting, designed to introduce the individual and ask questions about level of care.
-The AFH-IDD provider can also show the individual around the AFH-IDD residence at this time.
-Should the provider and individual, and/or his or her legal representative, agree to placement, an entry meeting will be scheduled and transition activities should begin.
+The AFH-IDD provider can also show the individual around the residence at this time.
+Should the provider and individual and their legal representative agree to placement, an entry meeting will be scheduled and transition activities should begin.

-Every AFH-IDD provider should obtain a copy of the Oregon Administrative Rules (OAR) at the time of orientation.
+Every AFH-IDD provider should obtain a copy of OAR 411-360 at the time of orientation.

-Lack of compliance with the OARs can result in administrative sanctions that include conditions on a license; civil penalties; or denial, suspension or revocation of a license.
+Lack of compliance with OARs can result in administrative sanctions that include conditions on a license, civil penalties, denial, suspension or revocation of a license.

-CDDP service coordinators should visit the home on a monthly basis if five individual are served in the home, less if there are fewer individuals.
+CDDP service coordinators should visit the home on a monthly basis if five individuals are served in the home, less is there are fewer individuals.
 The site visits are opportunities to review the operations of the home, meet with the provider and individuals and provide technical assistance.
 Licensing staff will visit at least once per year for licensing inspections, but may have follow-up meetings to assist in the correction of violations and/or provide technical assistance.
-AFH-IDD providers must comply with the inspection.
+AFH-IDD providers must comply with the inspections.

 Complaints are directed to the local CDDP.
 There, complaints are addressed and resolved.
 If they can't be resolved at the local level, there is a process to move the complaint along to higher levels of authority.